NellsonAss/JexidaMCP/README.md

 - SSH client installed and configured (OpenSSH on Windows 10+)
 - Access to remote server with Ollama installed

+### Development Environment Options

+**Option 1: Dev Container (Recommended for Windows)**
+- Resolves terminal output capture issues
+- Consistent Linux environment
+- See `.devcontainer/README.md` for setup

+**Option 2: WSL2**
+- Install WSL2 and Ubuntu from Microsoft Store
+- Open project in WSL: `code .` from WSL terminal
+- Resolves PowerShell output capture issues

+**Option 3: Native Windows**
+- Works but terminal output may not be visible
+- Use JSON output pattern (see `SSH_COMMAND_PATTERN.md`)

 ### Install from Source

 1. Clone or navigate to this repository: